Camp Algiers: Outcome

 In 1943, after 2 years of detainment, the Jewish internees were finally paroled.
 Jewish families in other cities became parolees-at-large (becoming a 'sponsor' for a refugee) and spoke out for their freedom.
 By the end of the year, they were allowed to leave the camps but could not return to their home countries because the war had not yet ended.
 By 1944, only 6 Jews were left residing at Camp Algiers.
 The war ended in 1945 and the facility was turned back into the New Orleans border patrol.

 Present day

-The owner of the camp is collaborating with private investors to secure financing and preserve much of the camp.
-Most of the buildings are decaying and collapsing, except for one, which has already been reconstructed and preserved by the Department of Homeland Security.
+Most of the buildings have been demolished over the years, the largest ones being the barracks and hospital where internees were housed, have been torn down and a city park stands in their place.
+One remaining commanders house still stands.
+The remaining administration buildings are currently being used by the Department of Homeland Security.

 Coverage

 Due to the lack of coverage of the historical facility, many residents of the area are unaware of its history as an internment camp for Europeans trying to escape imprisonment during WWII.
 When asked about the history of the station, Border Patrol Agent Robert Rivet stated, "We've always been told here that the facility was used as an embarkation facility.
 The immigrant ships would come up the river, and pull over dockside.
 And the inspectors would go out and look for diseases on board the vessels and all for quarantine purposes.
 As far as some sort of camp, I've never heard that story."